mModule/guide_hma/BlackList.md

   ![](image/HMA11.jpg?raw=true)

-  When youre done, tap back navigation key, swipe back or tap the back arrow in top left to return to app list, and repeat the above few steps for each app you wish to hide root, HMA and any xposed/lsposed modules from
+  When youre done, tap back navigation key, swipe back or tap the back arrow in top left to return to app list, and repeat the above few steps for each app you wish to hide root-related apps, HMA and other xposed/lsposed modules from.

-  When youre done selecting all apps you wish to hide root, HMA and any xposed/lsposed modules from, tap the back navigation key, swipe back or tap the back arrow in top left to return to main HMA screen
+  Now tap the back navigation key, swipe back or tap the back arrow in top left to return to main HMA screen

 ## Finalizing And 1st Boot